hypre-space/hypredrive/docs/usrman-src/interfaces_fortran.rst

 Prerequisites are a C compiler, a Fortran 2003 compiler, MPI C and Fortran wrappers (``mpicc``/``mpifort`` or equivalents), CMake, and a HYPRE build compatible with hypredrive.
+The current Fortran interface requires a real-valued HYPRE build where ``HYPRE_Real`` uses the C ``double`` ABI; single-precision and long-double HYPRE builds are rejected at configure time.
 The examples use ``mpif.h`` for broad compiler/MPI compatibility, but the build still requires an MPI Fortran wrapper and library.

 Build
 -----